xenondevs/Docs/docs/nova/addon/worldgen/worldgen.md

     java agents and that the `use_agent` option is set to `true` in Nova's `config.yml` file.

 Nova's worldgen is completely based on [Minecraft's custom worldgen format](https://minecraft.fandom.com/wiki/Custom_world_generation) with some additions.
-Before you start, make sure to create a `data/worldgen` directory in your addon's resources folder.
+However, you can also register everything worldgen-related in code if you don't want to use Json.
+If you do decide to use Json files, make sure to create a `data/worldgen` directory in your addon's resources folder before you start.
 This is where all your worldgen files will be stored.

-Below you'll find a quick overview of the format and how to use it.
+Below you'll find a quick overview of the format how to use it.
 Check the sidebar for more detailed information.

 ### Structures